-The BCER's mandate to regulate oil and gas activities in B.C. is provided through the Energy Resource Activities Act (ERAA).
-It is part of a comprehensive regulatory framework governing oil and gas operations and the assessment of compliance within that framework is a critical element in fulfilling the BCER's mandate.
+The BCER's mandate to regulate oil and gas activities in B.C. is provided through the Oil and Gas Activities Act.
+A comprehensive regulatory framework governing oil and gas operations has been developed by the Province and the BCER.
+The assessment of compliance within that framework is a critical element in fulfilling the BCER's mandate.